CodyReichert/awesome-cl/README.md

 * [Common Lisp the Language](http://www.cs.cmu.edu/Groups/AI/html/cltl/cltl2.html) - The original standard for Common Lisp before the ANSI spec.
 * [Minispec](https://lamberta.github.io/minispec/) - A friendlier, but less-complete, version of CLHS.
 Also contains documentation for some commonly-used CL libraries (such as Alexandria).
 * [Simplified Common Lisp reference](http://jtra.cz/stuff/lisp/sclr/index.html) - The simplified version of CLHS.
+* [CDR](https://cdr.common-lisp.dev/) - Common Lisp Document Repository. a repository of documents that are of interest to the Common Lisp community.
+The most important property of a CDR document is that it will never change: if you refer to it, you can be sure that your reference will always refer to exactly the same document.
+  - the Common Lisp Document Repository is hosted at [Zenodo](https://zenodo.org/communities/cdr/).

 ## Offline ##